Packaging

 boltffi release apple

-This runs check, build, generate, and pack in sequence.
-Equivalent to:
+The release command runs check, build, generate, and pack in sequence for the specified platform.